tgvaughan/bacter/_doc/basic_tutorial.md

 ### Viewing sampled ARGs

-The ARGs sampled during a Bacter analysis can be viewed using browser-based [IcyTree](http://tgvaughan.github.io/icytree) phylogenetic tree and network viewer.
-Betware that the viewer requires an up-to-date version of Firefox or Chrome to function correctly.
+The ARGs sampled during a Bacter analysis can be viewed using the browser-based [IcyTree](http://tgvaughan.github.io/icytree) phylogenetic tree and network visualizer.
+Beware that the viewer requires an up-to-date version of Firefox or Chrome to function correctly.

 To use the viewer, simply open the